-Kjeragbolten – the chicken or the egg dilemma
+Kjeragbolten Rock between two cliffs in Norway – the chicken or the egg dilemma

-If mountains would be laying eggs, this would probably be the most unusual nest of all.
-Stuck between the two mountain cliffs on the southern side of the Lysefjord, above a daunting drop, Kjerag boulder is an unusual result of a usual geological process.
-The five-cubic-meter rock was deposited during the last glacial period, estimated at 50.000 BC.
+‘So, how was Kjeragbolten formed?’, you ask a perfectly valid question.
+Kjerag boulder is an unusual result of a usual geological process.
+The five-cubic-meter rock was deposited during the last glacial period, estimated at 50,000 BC.
 In the continuous alternating game of melting of the Norwegian Glacier and flooding of the valleys, this rock got jammed in the rock formation that many millenniums later promoted it into a prime tourist attraction.

 Lonely boulders in the shaggy mountain

-Kjerag got its name probably through combining the words kje (kid) and rag (goat’s hair).
+Kjerag got its name probably by combining the words kje (kid) and rag (goat’s hair).
 It might be that the shaggy-looking surface of the rough mountainside reminded Norwegians of goat babies’ hair.

-I haven’t seen any goat, but quite a few sheep were using the gorgeous valleys as the grazing ground.
+I haven’t seen any goats, but quite a few sheep were using the gorgeous valleys as the grazing ground.
 They were bravely jumping from one rock to another, not caring at all about the fact that humans marked this hiking route – as advanced.
-Sheep’s bells were adding up to the idyllic atmosphere, heightened up by the wooden pathways and streams cutting through the green carpet-looking meadows.
+Sheep’s bells were added to the idyllic atmosphere, heightened by the wooden pathways and streams cutting through the green carpet-looking meadows.
 The scene did look like a painting, but trust me: Saint-Exupéry did not draw the sheep, they were real!

-The hiking path starts at the Øygardstølen parking lot.
-There are three steep ascends in total (the first one being the hardest part), but more challenging sections come with guide chains which provide significant assistance.
+The hiking path to Kjerag starts at the Øygardstølen parking lot.
+There are three steep ascends in total (the first one being the hardest part), but more challenging sections come with guide chains that provide significant assistance.
 Do use them!
 They will help you not to fall on Kjerag!
 Also, consider wearing gloves when grabbing the chains, as this might reduce the pain in your fingers afterward.

-In between these ascends, Kjerag hiking path goes over two green broad valleys: Little Stordalen and Stordalen.
-It ends with the walk over the polished granite of the Kjerag Massive to Nesatind, the place of the most spectacular views.
+In between these ascends, the Kjerag hiking path goes over two green broad valleys: Little Stordalen and Stordalen.
+It ends with a walk over the polished granite of the Kjerag Massive to Nesatind, the place with the most spectacular views.

-While I was navigating the lost hikers from a distance, someone might have thought that I engaged in the most altruistic behaviors of all.
+While I was directing the lost hikers from a distance, someone might have thought that I engaged in the most altruistic behaviors of all.
 The truth is it was quite the opposite.
-With a constant flow of incoming hikers, I knew that longer they hike, the longer it will take them to leave the place.
-So in a fantasized scenario of mine, if I’d help them to reach the boulder sooner, they would also leave sooner.
-And I would have it all for myself!
+With a constant flow of incoming hikers, I knew that the longer they hiked, the longer it would take them to leave the place.
+So in a fantasized scenario of mine, if I’d help them reach the boulder sooner, they would also leave sooner.
+And I would have it all for myself.